 For each of the five tasks, the creation of your own multiple choice question is worth 50% and the answering of other students multiple choice questions is worth 50%.
-For creating the question you will be assessed on the appropriateness and clarity of the question, the set of possible answers and the explanation of the correct answer.
+For creating the question you will be assessed on the novelty, appropriateness and clarity of the question, the set of possible answers and the explanation of the correct answer.
 For answering other students questions you will be assessed on the number of questions answered and your feedback given on those answered questions.
 Peer assessment as well as instructor assessment will be used.

 All submissions after the deadline will receive 0 marks.
 Late submissions will not be accepted.
-Submissions partly or fully copied from other sources (e.g. websites, textbook) are not allowed and will receive 0 marks for the entire task.
+Submissions copied from other sources (e.g. websites, textbook) are not allowed; the questions should be novel, i.e. new and original.